Act for Adjustment of Functions and Organizations of the Executive Yuan

 3.Security guards employed in accordance with the Regulations Governing the Establishment of Security Guards by Agencies, Schools and Organizations.

-4.Maintenance workers (including technicians and drivers) employed pursuant to the Regulations for Office Management before its annulment and the Guidelines for the Management of Maintenance Workers.
+4.Maintenance worker s (including technicians or drivers) employed pursuant to the Regulations for Office Management before its annulment and the Guidelines for the Management of Maintenance workers.

 5.Employees received suspension without pay, received suspension from duty (including pending dismissal), and on leave without pay.

-6.Retired civil servants and surviving dependents receiving consolation payment.
+6.Retired civil servants and surviving dependents receiving consolation money.

 For an employee who is on secondment (including initial appointment and reappointment) to an original agency, after April 9, 2009, if the employee is a civil servant, then the provisions of Article 11 and 12 do not apply; if the employee is a contract-based employee, then the provisions of Article 13 do not apply; if the employee is a security guard, then the provisions of Article 14 do not apply; if the employee is a maintenance worker (including technicians and drivers), then the provisions of Article 15 do not apply.